 What you’ll save in money you’ll lose in poor sleep

-What you’ll save in money you’ll lose in poor sleep: it scored just 12% for stabilisation – the lowest of all the mattresses in our review.
-That means you’ll feel every single movement your partner makes while they’re asleep, so if they’re tossing and turning, you will be too.
+What you’ll save in money you’ll lose in poor sleep: it scored just 12% for stability – the lowest of all the mattresses in our review.
+That means you’ll feel every single movement your partner makes while they’re asleep.

 It’s also likely to sag over time, so you’ll be stuck with a bed that’s uncomfortable, saggy and bouncy.